-To request academic accommodations for a disability, contact the Director of the Disability Resource Center, Plaster Student Union, Suite 405, 417-836-4192 or 417-836-6792 (TTY).
+To request academic accommodations for a disability, contact the Director of the Disability Resource Center, Meyer Library, Suite 111, 417-836-4192 or 417-836-6792 (TTY).
 Students are required to provide documentation of disability to the Disability Resource Center prior to receiving accommodations.
 The Disability Resource Center refers some types of accommodation requests to the Learning Diagnostic Clinic, which also provides diagnostic testing for learning and psychological disabilities.
 For information about testing, contact the Director of the Learning Diagnostic Clinic, 417-836-4787.

 Cell phone policy